The Judge

 People counted on my virtue

-I learned to count them
+I learned to court them

 All equal before the law but